 Stock Options.
-The terms of specific stock options, including whether stock options shall constitute 'incentive stock options' for purposes of Section 422(b) of the Internal Revenue Code, shall be determined by the Compensation Committee.
-The exercise price of a stock option shall be determined by the Compensation Committee and reflected in the applicable award agreement.
+The terms of specific stock options, including whether stock options shall constitute "incentive stock options" for purposes of Section 422(b) of the Internal Revenue Code, shall be determined by the Compensation Committee.
+The exercise price of a stock option shall be determined by the Compensation

+Committee and reflected in the applicable award agreement.
 The exercise price with respect to stock options may not be lower than 100% (110% in the case of an incentive stock option granted to a 10% stockholder, if permitted under our Equity Incentive Plan) of the fair market value of our common stock on the date of grant.
 Each stock option will be exercisable after the period or periods specified in the award agreement, which will generally not exceed 10 years from the date of grant (or five years in the case of an incentive stock option granted to a 10% stockholder, if permitted under our Equity Incentive Plan).
 Incentive stock options may only be granted to our employees and employees of our subsidiaries.
 Stock options will be exercisable at such times and subject to such terms as determined by the Compensation Committee.
-We may also grant stock appreciation rights, which are stock options that permit the recipient to exercise the stock option without payment of the exercise price and to receive shares of common stock (or cash or a combination of the foregoing) with a fair market value equal to the excess of the fair market value of the shares of our common stock with respect to which the stock option is being exercised over the exercise price of the stock option with respect to those shares.
+We may also grant stock appreciation rights, which are stock options that permit the recipient to exercise the stock option without payment of the exercise price and to receive shares of common stock with respect to which the stock option is being exercised over the exercise price of the stock option with respect to those shares.
 The exercise price with respect to stock appreciation rights may not be lower than 100% of the fair market value of our common stock on the date of grant.

 Shares of Restricted Common Stock.
 A restricted stock award is an award of shares of common stock that are subject to restrictions on transferability and such other restrictions the Compensation Committee may impose at the date of grant.
 Grants of shares of restricted common stock will be subject to vesting schedules and other restrictions as determined by the Compensation Committee.
 The restrictions may lapse separately or in combination at such times, under such circumstances, including, without limitation, a specified period of employment or the satisfaction of pre-established criteria, in such installments or otherwise, as the Compensation Committee may determine.
 Except to the extent restricted under the award agreement relating to the shares of restricted common stock, a participant granted shares of restricted common stock has all of the rights of a stockholder, including, without limitation, the right to vote and the right to receive dividends on the shares of restricted common stock.
-Although dividends will be paid on shares of restricted common stock, whether or not vested, at the same rate and on the same date as on shares of our common stock (unless otherwise provided in an award agreement), holders of shares of restricted common stock are prohibited from selling such shares until they vest.
+Although dividends will be paid on shares of restricted common stock are prohibited from selling such shares until they vest.